mrymsadeghi/AMBIA/README.md

 ## Structure of files and folders
 The files and folders in the Ambia Git repository consists of the following folers:
 - Gui Atlases
-- mb_gui
+- Ambia_core
 - models
 - Processed
 Keep this folder structure in your system for Ambia to work correctly. \
 Here is an explanation of the content and functionality of each folder:
 #### Gui Atlases folder
 This folder contains the color coded coronal atlases of adult mouse brain or P56 mouse brain.
 In the file `Static_Switches.py` if you choose `atlas_type = Adult`, Ambia will use Adult atlases in this folder.
-Also it is noteworthy that the color codes of each atlas is contained in the folder `mb_gui/src/atlas_codes`.
+Also it is noteworthy that the color codes of each atlas is contained in the folder `Ambia_core/src/atlas_codes`.
-#### mb_gui folder
+#### Ambia_core folder
 This folder contains all the python code for the Cell detection, Localization, Atlas generator and Registration Module, as well as the GUI.
-The file `mb_gui/src/Switches_Static.py` contatins parameters that are editable by the users.
+The file `Ambia_core/src/Switches_Static.py` contatins parameters that are editable by the users.
 Parameters such as for choosing the atlas type (`atlas_type`), turning auto registration on or off (`auto_registration`) and etc.
 #### models folder
 This folder contains three different type of data
 - Deep learning trained models for the localization module.
 Including the SL predictor, QL predictor, Group A segmentation modes